 Israel has 54 companies traded on the Nasdaq Stock Market, the most of any country outside the U.S. after China.
 The nation is also home to more startup companies per capita than the U.S.

-Perion Networks Ltd. (PERI) surged the most since 2009 in New York yesterday and closed at a record high as the Israeli maker of e- mail and social-networking products forecast revenue for 2013 that surpassed analysts’ estimates.
+Perion Networks Ltd. (PERI:US) surged the most since 2009 in New York yesterday and closed at a record high as the Israeli maker of e- mail and social-networking products forecast revenue for 2013 that surpassed analysts’ estimates.

 Shares of Tel Aviv-based Perion soared 20 percent to $11.35 yesterday in trading volumes more than 28 times the daily average over past three months, data compiled by Bloomberg show.